After-Shock/Cloudbox-wiki/Backup-and-Restore.md

    - `use_rsync` and/or `use_rclone` to `true`, based what you used during backup.

-     - Note: If both options are set to `true`, backups will be made to both locations, but only Rclone will be used to retrieve the backup file during restore (i.e. Rclone will take priority over Rsync during restores).
+     - Note: If both options are set to `true`, only Rclone will be used to retrieve the backup file (i.e. Rclone will take priority over Rsync).

    - `rsync_dest` and/or `rclone_dest`, based what you used during backup.